- Professionalism (but not perfection—remember, nobody’s perfect)

 - Confidentiality (there’s no need to copyright your work first)

-- Honesty (letting you know what, in his/her opinion, the manuscript needs)
+- Honesty (letting you know what, in their opinion, the manuscript needs)

 - Encouragement (telling you what’s good, not just what’s wrong)

-- Communication (via e-mail, phone, or personal visit, depending on what works best for both of you—but remember, communication works both ways; don’t expect your editor to read your mind.)
+- Communication (via e-mail, phone, or personal visit, depending on what works best for both of you)

 - Availability (within reason—everybody gets busy; don’t expect your editor to have nothing else to do but work on your manuscript and respond to your every e-mail within an hour or two)